DineshkumarDamodharan/TestAutomation/README.md

 # TestAutomation
-- This repository is used have the code of my assignments of Flasky Demo App.
+- This repository is having the code of automation testing for Flasky Demo App
 - requirements.txt is updated with all the needed dependencies for test automation and also with the updated libraries needed to build the application
-- Everytime need the fresh build to execute the test cases otherwise 'Username' already exists error will happen as username is not handled dynamicaly in the script
+- Everytime the test case execution needs the fresh build to avoid 'Username' already exists error as username is not handled dynamicaly in the script
 - After deploying the app from https://github.com/sh-rdtaci/Flasky, Assign the correct URL in the tests.

+## Tools and Versions used for development of this Automation suite:
+- Python - 3.10
+- IDE - Visual studio Code
+- IDE Extensions - Python by microsoft, Robot Framework Langauage Server by Robocorp
+- Broswe - Chrome
+- Brower Version - 105.0.5195.127
+- OS - Windows 10

 ## UI Automation
-- Robot Framework is used for UI automation.
+- Robot Framework with selenium library is used for UI automation.
+- Dont Forget to add the drivers for browser in python path

 ### Test Data
 All the data such as browser, URL, Screenshot Directory are defined in /FlaskyApp/UIAutomation/Resources/TestData.robot
 ### Page Objects
-Locators of each element used in the test cases mentioned in its respective *page.robot file under /FlaskyApp/UIAutomation/Resources/PageObjects/
+Locators of each elements used in the test cases are mentioned in its respective *page.robot file under /FlaskyApp/UIAutomation/Resources/PageObjects/
 ### Keywords
 All the keywords used in this test automation are defined in this folder /FlaskyApp/UIAutomation/Keywords/
 #### CommonKeywords.robot